 Prince’s legacy has been underscored in the past couple of weeks by the reappearance of nine past hits of his on the Hot 100.
 (See the May 14, 2016 chart for evidence.)
 I would have loved to have seen more than nine reappear, including “Money Don’t Matter 2 Night”.

 * I have no intention to discuss the social messages in the song from a political standpoint.
-I have/had another blog for that sort of thing, though I’ve pretty much burned out on politics.
+Prior to having this page, I have/had another blog for that sort of thing, though I’ve pretty much burned out on politics.
 Go figure.

 ** The veracity of anything in Wikipedia is always questionable; this particular fact was unsourced as of this writing.